 Jenna Rodgers – Artistic Director

-Jenna is a mixed-race Director and Dramaturg based in Moh’kins’tis (Calgary) on Treaty 7 Territory.
-She is the founding Artistic Director of Chromatic Theatre, and the Dramaturg at the Banff Playwright’s Lab at the Banff Centre for Arts and Creativity.
-She is also a passionate arts equity advocate, an active member of the Consent and Respect in Theatre (CART) collective; the Vice President of Equity, Diversity and Inclusion for LMDA; and the Board Chair for Theatre Alberta.
-Jenna is the recipient of a 2018 Lieutenant Governor’s Award for Emerging Artists, as well as a past Artistic Leadership Resident at the National Theatre School of Canada.
-She is a graduate from the 2019 cohort of the Banff Centre’s Cultural Leadership program, and holds a MA in International Performance Research from the universities of Amsterdam and Tampere.
+Jenna is a mixed-race Director and Dramaturg based in Calgary, on Treaty 7 Territory.
+Jenna is the founding Artistic Director of Chromatic Theatre – a company dedicated to producing and developing work by and for artists of colour.
+Jenna is also the Dramaturg for the Playwrights Lab at the Banff Centre for Arts and Creativity.
+A passionate arts equity advocate, she is a graduate of the NTS Artistic Leadership Residency, the Banff Centre’s Cultural Leadership program, and the artEquity National Facilitator Training cohort.
+She holds an MA in International Performance Research from the universities of Amsterdam and Tampere.

 Kristen Padayas – Associate Producer